 The IES LM-80 standard provides definitive test methodology for white LED components.
 Most people discuss LM-80 relative to lumen depreciation and specification of time to L70 or 70% of initial flux output measured in thousands of hours.
 But LM-80 also defines component color maintenance and color shift.
 The IES TM-21 standard adds a way to project life beyond the 6000 hours of testing required by LM-80.

-The IES LM-84 standard will define methods for measuring both lumens and color maintenance at the LED Light covering Commercial LED Downlight, LED Light Panel and Linear Tube.
+The IES LM-84 standard will define methods for measuring both lumens and color maintenance at the LED Light covering Commercial LED Downlight, LED Light Panel.

 Moreover the TM-28 will prescribe methods to project lamp life based on LM-84 data.
 Later the IES may add projection methods for luminaires to TM-28.